ManyPotions-zz/Tango-UI/README.md

 ###### Interface addon for World of Warcraft.

 ## Features
- Tango-UI is an add-on for monitoring players Life and power,
+Tango-UI is an add-on for monitoring players Life and power, Warlock curse over target bar.

 ## ToDo / User requested features:
-adding Warlock curse over target bar.

 fixing status bar on;
 - [x] Warrior